When you make it your habit to turn off the WiFi router at night, it will make a huge dent in your daily EMF exposure level, say experts.

 Many WiFi routers include timer functionality built right in.
 Though you will need to be comfortable going in and modifying your router’s settings.

-If you would like specific instructions for your own WiFi router modem, you can just google “how to set a schedule on my [router name] WiFi router” and you should get the information you need.
+If you would like specific instructions for your own WiFi router modem, you can just google “how to set a schedule on [router name] WiFi router,” and you should get the information you need.

-How to Turn off Your WiFi Router Remotely With Your Phone
+Turn Off Your WiFi Router Remotely with Your Phone

 Another option to turn off your WiFi router at night is by using your smartphone.
 Here’s how.

-What if neither your internet service provider or WiFi router manufacturer has an app available?
+What if neither your internet service provider nor WiFi router manufacturer has an app available?
 Don’t worry: there’s still a way to do this.

 ISP specific Modem/Router Instructions: